Topological field theory on r-spin surfaces and the Arf invariant: Combinatorial description of r-spin surfaces

 the diffeomorphism classes of $r$-spin surfaces with underlying surface $\Sigma$.
 Note that by construction we have a surjection

 given by passing to orbits under the action of the mapping class group of $\Sigma$ acting on $\Rc^r(\Sigma)$.
 As we shall see, this surjection is almost never injective.

 Even though we do not need it in the rest of the paper, let us mention that a 0-spin structure is the same as a framing.
-A \textsl{framing of $\Sigma$} is a homotopy class of A \textsl{framing of $\Sigma$} is a homotopy class of trivialisations of the oriented frame bundle over $\Sigma$. of the oriented frame bundle over $\Sigma$.
+A \textsl{framing of $\Sigma$} is a homotopy class of trivialisations of the oriented frame bundle over $\Sigma$.
 Let $T(\Sigma)$ denote the set of framings of $\Sigma$.
 We have:

 \begin{proposition} There is a bijection $T(\Sigma) \xrightarrow{\ \sim\ } \Rc^0(\Sigma)$. \end{proposition}

 \begin{proof} Take a framing and pick a representative trivialisation, i.e.\ an isomorphism of $GL_2^+$ principal bundles $\varphi : F_{GL}\Sigma \xrightarrow{\ \sim\ } GL_2^+\times\Sigma$.
 Define